 This green and tangy little fruit is called calamansi.
 But don’t be fooled into believing that its magnitude equals its deliciousness.
 Adding a squirt of fresh fruit juice to your favorite dish can enhance the taste tremendously.

 Calamansi’s ideal sour-sweet balance makes it a great complement to other flavors.
-Because of its mild taste, the fruit goes well with a variety of Filipino recipes.
+Because of its mild taste, the fruit goes well with various Filipino recipes.
 It has a bright, refreshing flavor that may lighten up many heavier meals, such as cuisine.